Sun Bo (executive): Career

 Born in 1961, Sun graduated from Dalian University of Technology in August 1982.
 He spent 27 years working at Dalian Shipbuilding Industry Co., Ltd before serving as General Manager of China Shipbuilding Industry Corporation (CSIC), a position at vice-ministerial level.

 Arrest

 On June 16, 2018, he was put under investigation for alleged "serious violations of discipline and laws.", a brief statement issued by the Central Commission for Discipline Inspection (CCDI).
-On December 27, he was expelled from the Communist Party of China (CPC) and removed from public office.
+On December 27, he was expelled from the Chinese Communist Party (CCP) and removed from public office.

 On January 6, 2019, he was detained.
 On January 30, he was indicted on suspicion of accepting bribes and abuse of power.

 On July 4, 2019, Sun was sentenced to 12 years in prison for taking bribes of 8.64 million yuan and abuse of power by Shanghai First Intermediate People's Court.
 His superior, Hu Wenming, former chairman of China State Shipbuilding Corporation, was placed under investigation by the Central Commission for Discipline Inspection in December 2020.